CodyVollrath/CodyVollrath/README.md

 - 💬 Ask me about Python, assembly, C#, .NET, and Web Development
 - 🏢 Working
 - 📫 How to reach me: cvollrath97@gmail.com
-- ⚡ Outside of Development: I am a Biology Tutor
+- ⚡ Outside of Development: Outdoorsman
 <!--
 **CodyVollrath/CodyVollrath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->